Day 4: 24 Insights in 24 Days 2018 New Year Marathon

 We’ll talk strategic and creative grading techniques in a later part of this series, but I’m tending not to really push APL and rather utilize specular highlights to add in some HDR magic to avoid such problems.

-The first step in a Dolby Vision HDR workflow is to create an HDR grade on a shot.
-There are two approaches for your next step.
+The first step in a Dolby Vision HDR workflow is to color correct and create an HDR color grade on a shot.
+But what do you do next?
+There are two schools of thought:

-With either approach, after your HDR grading, you’ll need to analyze a frame, shot or entire timeline.
+With either approach, after your HDR grading, you’ll need to analyze your images and create metata.
+With Dolby Vision you can do this on one frame, one shot or the entire timeline.

 After the analysis has taken place, the ‘mapped,’ SDR shot will appear on your SDR monitor connected to or routed from the CMU output.